cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/deposit.md

 ## 3-2.
 Add deposit function to the CUI

-In order to be able to use the `deposit` function from the CUI Wallet, write a process to execute the `deposit` function when deposit is entered in ReadLine.
+In order to enable invoking `deposit` function from the CUI Wallet, write a process to execute the `deposit` function when the deposit is entered in ReadLine.

 ```javascript
 function cuiWalletReadLine(client) {